openlibhums/janeway/docs/source/editor/prepub.rst

 7. Notify the Author of Publication
 -----------------------------------

 The pop up window generates an email template which enables you to notify the author, section editors and copyeditors that the article has been or will shortly be published.
 You may amend and send the template email to notify the author accordingly.
-The dates/times that you see here correspond to the timezone set in your user profile.
+The dates/times that you see here correspond either to the timezone set in your user profile, or the default timezone (UTC).

 Check the ‘Mark as Complete’ box to move onto the next step.